 C-47 pilot until 1945 flying evacuation routes ferrying wounded out of Europe to Rome, Georgia, Denver, Colorado and Buffalo, New York.
 Was part of the 8th and 5th Air Force.
 In 1942 resigned a Field Artillery Commission while a Dentistry student at Ohio State University in order to join the Army Air Force.
 Flight training was at the new (then) Kearns Army Air Base, Salt Lake City.

 Sergeant in the US Army 1944-1946.
 104th AAA (AW) Battalion in the Asia-Pacific Theater as Master-Gunner.
 Positioned 16 40mm Bofors anti-aircraft guns guarding around airbases, etc. Fought in New Guinea, helped Douglas MacArthur return to the Philippines and liberate Manilla, and was stationed in occupied Japan following WWII.

 Naval Aviator 1942 – 1946 with the Naval Aviation Navigation Squadron.
 Primary mission was pilot training – transitioned new pilots to multi-engine and transport category aircraft and advanced instrument flying.
 Stationed in Texas, Florida and Oklahoma.
 LCDR US Naval Reserves.

 Richard A. ‘Dick’ Pandorf

 Photo-Gunner on B-25’s flying with the 341st Bomb Group out of India and later out of China.
-Recipient of the Tri-State Warbird Museum Contribution to Freedom Award.
+Tri-State Warbird Museum Contribution to Freedom Award recipient.